bsugg/BSugg.github.io/about.md

 permalink: /about/
 ---

-Student in ST558 at NCSU.
+I am a student in ST558 as part of the Master of Statistics program at NCSU.

 ### More Information

-A new user to GitHub!
+Recently joined the GitHub community, and have enjoyed learning about R Markdown!

 ### Contact me